LG’s new Tone Free earbuds pile on the features, but the price doesn’t add up

 - Audio codecs: SBC, AAC, aptX Adaptive (with case)

-Extras: Google Fast Pair, multipoint
+- Extras: Google Fast Pair, Microsoft Swift Pair, multipoint

 The Tone Free T90Q come in a biodegradable package.
 Their round clamshell case is small and low profile enough to easily fit in a pocket or small pouch.
 Included are three sizes of tips and two cables—a USB-A to USB-C for charging and a USB-C to 3.5mm for connecting the case to a source and using it as a Bluetooth transmitter.
 In addition to USB-C charging, the case supports wireless Qi charging.

-Note: Editor's note: The LG Tone Free T90Q will be available September 1.
-We will update our review at that time with purchase links.